 Fear is the key to the bravery conversation.
 Brave develops programming to provoke feelings of fear in a controlled environment so that kids can better build the tools to navigate those feelings.
 Where many focus only on resilience (stamina), Brave focuses on the practice of resourcefulness (strategy).

-We will include fear and bravery “workouts” as well as a system to mix and match exercises (practice plans) to keep kids engaged.
-The presentation will consist of four major parts:
+We include fear and bravery “workouts” as well as a system to mix and match exercises (practice plans) to keep kids engaged.
+The presentation consists of four major parts:

 - Fear and the comfort zone: definitions and dimensions